ganeti/ganeti/man/ganeti-noded.rst

 passing in the ``--syslog`` option.

 The **ganeti-noded** daemon listens to port 1811 TCP, on all interfaces, by default.
-The port can be overridden by an entry the services database (usually ``/etc/services``) or by passing the ``-p`` option.
+The port can be overridden by an entry in the services database (usually ``/etc/services``) or by passing the ``-p`` option.
 The ``-b`` option can be used to specify the address to bind to (defaults to ``0.0.0.0``).